Infant Reflux at the Center of Safe Sleep Guidelines (Spoiler Alert: They Are The Same For Everyone)

 What I do know is that we will all carry on, as we must!

-This list has been updated each year for the past three years and the core tips and tasks have been the same.
+This list has been updated each year for the past three years, but the core tips and tasks have remained the same.

 I started this site on the premise that although every situation is different, there are common threads that bind families and caregivers managing reflux, colic and related issues in their homes.